Call a Lawyer Now - It's Free

 In multi-vehicle rear-end collisions, determining fault could be complex as the rear driver may have been pushing into the lead driver due to another driver hitting them or vice versa.

-In a multi-car rear-end crash, all drivers may share the fault, as it's difficult to avoid liability in rear-end collisions involving multiple drivers.
+Typically, all drivers may share the fault as it is difficult to avoid liability in rear-end collisions involving multiple drivers

 How Do You Determine Liability in a Rear-End Car Accident?